Protease (Proteolytic Enzymes)

 Frequently asked questions about Protease (Proteolytic Enzymes)

-The clinically studied dose for Protease (Proteolytic Enzymes) is Digestive: 30,000–60,000 HUT with meals; Systemic anti-inflammatory: Wobenzym® 3 tablets 3× daily on empty stomach (containing bromelain + papain + pancreatin + trypsin + chymotrypsin + rutin).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Digestive: 30,000–60,000 HUT with meals; Systemic anti-inflammatory: Wobenzym® 3 tablets 3× daily on empty stomach (containing bromelain + papain + pancreatin + trypsin + chymotrypsin + rutin) Always follow the product label and check with a healthcare provider for personal advice.